 As long as they continue to be a key staple for the office, PCs will be available for the home.

 I use all of the different kinds of devices throughout the day and I have to say that nothing beats a real keyboard.

 While keyboards are available on some of the smaller devices, like tablets and even phones for that matter, they’re still not the same.
 It’s still a tablet with a small keyboard, or a phone with an even smaller keyboard.
 For people trying to produce content, the full-sized keyboards associated with desktop PCs and laptops are the only way to go.

 New devices doing different things

 And there’s overlap.
 I can read email on my phone or tablet.
-But I’ll still come back to my desktop to do a lot of it.
-I certainly can’t see myself writing articles like this one on anything but a PC or PC-like device for quite some time.
+But I’ll still come back to my desktop to reply if my reply is likely to be of any length.
+I certainly can’t see myself writing articles like this on anything but a PC or PC-like device for quite some time.

 While the number of PCs may go down somewhat, and the ratio of PCs to mobile devices may change over time, they will not be going away any time soon.
 They’re just too darned useful.